Probing holography in $p$-adic CFT: One-loop Witten diagrams

 Suppose we use the same action (\ref{eq:action}) for the $p$-adic BTZ background.
 Meanwhile, we restrict our calculations to the case where only one current source $J$ is coupled to the vertex $0$ on the horizon, without other source couplings.
 The equation of motion is then:

 yielding the propagator:

 where $\phi_a$ is the field value to an arbitrary vertex $a$ and $C_0$ represents the vertex $0$ on the horizon.

-We should mention that the solution does depend on the specified boundary condition.
+We should mention that the solution depends on the specified boundary condition.
 In order to find the same class of solutions as those on the Bruhat-Tits tree, we specify the boundary condition:

 For simplicity, we set the mass $m_p$ of the scalar field $\phi_i$ to be $0$.

 In Section \ref{sec:3}, we demonstrated a way to solve Laplace's equation by using linear recursion in the scalar fields.
 Here, we follow a similar technique.
 We denote the vertices on the horizon as $C_n$ where $n = 0,\cdots, l-1$.
 Consider one specific vertex $C_i$, the subtree rooted at $C_n$ is solved by using a recursion relation: